gachaclaw/GachaUnity/README.md

     - Unity will compile and launch it in your default browser

 ---
+## Build and Run with WebGL build file

+1. Follow steps below to run locally
 ## Running WebGL Build Locally

 Most browsers block WebGL from running correctly using `file://` URLs.